astrcrai/prospero-docs/docs/source/policies.rst

 Cost of use
 ------------

 Prospero is `free at the point of use` to researchers.
-Users are currently grouped into three accounting groups to reflect the current usage of the facility, these are `ARI' (members of the Astrophysics Research Institute), `FET` (for all other members of the Faculty of Engineering and Technology) and `LJMU` (for members of other faculties).
+Users are currently grouped into three accounting groups to reflect the current usage of the facility, these are ``ARI`` (members of the Astrophysics Research Institute), ``FET`` (for all other members of the Faculty of Engineering and Technology) and ``LJMU`` (for members of other faculties).
 The batch queue scheduler system on Prospero allocates jobs with a priority that is balanced against the use of these groups.

 Conditions of use
 ------------